-- 3,345 parent and caregiver participants in 2019 MSU Extension early childhood programs
+- 9,306 parent and caregiver participants in 2021 MSU Extension early childhood and family development programs

-Michigan State University Extension provides early childhood programs that help parents, caregivers, childcare providers and other important adults in the lives of children from birth to age 8 develop important skills.
+Michigan State University Extension provides early child and family development programs that help parents, caregivers, childcare providers and other important adults in the lives of children and youth develop important skills.
 These programs focus on:

 - School readiness.